Robin-Hood-zjw/Robin-Hood-zjw/README.md

 ## Hello there 👋 I'm Jiawen Zhang (Robin), a graduate student at University of Michigan - Ann Arbor.

-- 🎓 I'm pursuing a Master's Degree in 💻Computer Science.
+- 🎓 I'm pursuing a Master's Degree in Computer Science.

 - 📔 I focus on Software Engineering and Artificial Intelligence.